ArthurSonzogni/chromiumos-platform2/power_manager/README.md

-# Chrome OS Power Management
+# ChromeOS Power Management

-The Chrome OS power manager consists of several components:
+The ChromeOS power manager consists of several components:

 -   `powerd`: C++ system daemon running as the `power` user that initiates dimming the screen, suspending the system, etc.